-Vigorous, evergreen, high-climbing vines grows up to 10 metres high with long, densely hairy stems which are angular when young, and which have many spiralling tendrils.
-Leaves are 3-lobed (each lobe 5-14 cm long) with middle lobe the longest, edges serrated, and undersides covered in down.
-From Jan-Dec pink hanging flowers (7 cm diameter) with central tube (60-95 mm long) appear, followed by hanging, thin-skinned fruit (7- 12 x 2-4 cm) ripening from green to yellow or orange, with sweet edible orange pulp and dark red seeds (4-6 mm long).
+From Jan-Dec pink, hanging flowers (7 cm diameter) with central tube (60-95 mm long) appear, followed by hanging, thin-skinned fruit (7- 12 x 2-4 cm).
+These fruit ripen from green to yellow or orange, with sweet edible orange pulp and dark red seeds (4-6 mm long).

-Grows to medium-high canopy, where it forms large masses.
-Grows rapidly in most soil types, and produces highly viable seed in 2 years.
-Partly tolerant to shade, damage and drought, and stems root where they touch the ground.
+Grows rapidly in most soil types, and produces highly viable seed in two years.
+Relatively tolerant to shade, damage and drought.
+Stems take root where they touch the ground.